sethshober/learnJS/final/review.md

-Today we wanted to take a quick reflection on just how far we've already come.
-Seeing your progress is really helpful in building up confidence and helping to align a path forward.
+Today we wanted to take quickly reflect on just how far we've already come.
+Seeing your progress is really helpful to build up confidence and help align a path forward.
 Here's what we learned so far:

 ##Basics